How To Play Heads Up Poker: Strategy & Tips

 One hand a player should never consider betting pre-flop at the beginning stages of a poker tournament is J♦️3♣️.
 It is estimated to lose more than 50% of the time to any other hand without even knowing your opponents hole cards.

-When heads-up against an opponent, a poker player must rewire the ideology on what hands are playable.
+When heads-up against an opponent, an online poker player must rewire the ideology on what hands are playable.

 Connected off-suit cards become playable hands pre-flop, while J♦️3♣️ or 9♦️4♣️ become candidates for play depending on the opponent and current chip stack.